Table of Contents

 For example, a customer might browse products online, then try and purchase them in-store, or vice versa.
 Their online and in-store preferences, purchases, and browsing data should all be interconnected.

-To optimise this process, some retailers may choose direct store delivery to receive their goods directly from a manufacturer instead of storing them in a warehouse.
+To optimize this process, some retailers may choose direct store delivery to receive their goods directly from a manufacturer instead of storing them in a warehouse.
 When done properly it can improve customer satisfaction, however, this comes with its own set of challenges.

-2. Use data to drive personalisation
+2. Use data to drive personalization

 - Past purchases

-- Personalised discounts
+- Personalized discounts

 - and AI chatbots